openebs-archive/openebs-docs/docs/provisionvols.md

 ***Note:** The StorageClass `openebs-cstor-sparse` provisions volume on the `cstor-sparse-pool` which is constructed on sparse disks created on the node during OpenEBS installation.
 This is useful for testing applications, initial testing of OpenEBS etc. For production applicaitions, consider provisioning volumes on disk pools.
-See [below](#provision-from-a-disk-pool)*
+See [below](#provision-from-a-disk-pool).

 <br>